-Publications of ICI Berlin Press are generally available open access via the repository at https://www.ici-berlin.org/oa in html, pdf, and epub formats.
+Publications of ICI Berlin Press are generally available open access via the press site at press.ici-berlin.org in html, pdf, and epub formats.

 Print versions should be available world-wide through local bookstores and various online platforms, but if you have any problems ordering them, please contact us at email@example.com.